Music Promotion Evolution: Why Influencers Are Essential

 The Current Evolution: Social Media and the Undeniable Power of Influencers

 The most significant recent evolution in music promotion lies squarely within social media and the rise of the influencer.
 This isn't just about posting updates; it's about leveraging platforms designed for virality, engagement, and authentic connection.
+In 2026, short-form video has become the dominant force in music discovery, fundamentally changing how listeners find new artists.

 -